b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 (nominal increase) I actually lost some real value.
 Eh.

 OK, let's try to be optimists here.
 The glass is half full.
-By putting the money on the deposit (5% yearly) we lost some money.
-Still, if we left it on an ordinary account with a lousy 0.5% interest rate we would have lost even more value.
+By putting the money on the deposit (5% yearly) we lost some value.
+Still, if we left it on an ordinary account with a lousy 0.5% interest rate the financial outcome would be even more unsatisfactory.

 ```jl
 s = """